 Naming Your Fantasy Creature

 Now that you’re knee-deep in creature design, you’ll have to name the thing.
-And when naming a fantasy creature, a good name can be hard to come by.
-Kinda.
+And when naming a fantasy creature, a “good” name can be hard to come by.

-As with creating any type of new word, we need a steady base to begin our work.
+As with creating any new word, we need a steady base to begin our work.
 If you have a language that you’ve toiled away to create, you’re already ahead of the game.
 Maybe.
 Depending on who is naming the creature, it may or may not be necessary.
 We’ll get to that later.

 Using Real-World Languages

-I’m an English-speaker, which gives me a certain set of sounds that I use every day.
+I’m an English-speaker, which gives me a specific set of sounds that I use every day.
 I was also a Spanish major, and that increased the range of what sounds “correct” to me.
 If I go back further, I’ve always had friends who speak other languages, too.
 I was never proficient in any of them, except maybe French and Polish.

-Each of those real-world languages help me mash sounds together in new ways.
-If you have friends who speak a different language, sit them down and make them speak it to you.
+Each of those real-world languages helps me mash sounds together in new ways.
+If you have friends who speak a different language, sit them down and make them speak it for a while.
 Once you’ve heard it spoken, emulate it.
 Try to learn it at a basic level.
 Even just a few words can go a long way.

 Tigers, Bears, and Bunnies

 In English, words take on a personality of their own.
-When little kids act like tigers, you can hear the attitude of the tiger in the word itself.
+For example, when little kids act like tigers, you could figure out what a “tiger” is by the way they say the word.

 “I’m a tiger, rawr!”

 So for us, the word tiger sounds like what a tiger is.
 And I don’t mean the kind of animal that lounges around at the zoo.
 I mean the animal that stalks around the jungle.

-The word bear is a lot more round.
-Yes, grizzly bears are serious animals.
+The word “bear” is a lot more round.
+Yes, grizzly bears are dangerous animals.
 So are polar bears.
 But black bears and koala bears exist.
 As a collection, bears aren’t as scary as tigers.
-And the word bear isn’t as scary as the word tiger sounds.
+And the word “bear” isn’t as frightening as the word tiger sounds.